 This program provides intensive subspecialty training for the tertiary care/expert management of problems related to GREI.
+GREI is a two-year clinical and research subspecialty residency program.
 The goals and objectives of the program are structured to conform to the RCPSC requirements.

 The educational program consists of clinical training in: